Did you purchase an earlier version

 I still think Dock Party has a lot of potential.
 So I have chosen to continue to develop it, with new releases being made available for purchase exclusively on my website.

-This latest, non-App Store version of Dock Party has been notarized by Apple and even remains fully sandboxed.
+This non-App Store version of Dock Party has been notarized by Apple and even remains fully sandboxed.